pondrejk/dizzer/combined_build.md

 > @kitchin2016makes

-This chapter searches for defining properties of big data, focusing on characteristics with possible implications for cartographic practice.
-Review of related works outlines the main attitudes towards grasping the concept.
+In this chapter we search for the defining properties of big data with focus on characteristics with possible implications for cartographic practice.
+We outline the main attitudes towards grasping the concept.
+Special consideration is given to the notion of spatial big data and the related works from the Cartography and GIS community.

 ## 1.1 Ontological characteristics

 Despite the lively interest in the subject, the explanation of the term *big data* ^[Throughout the text we will treat the term as plural, without capitalization.
 Although there are strong arguments for "data" as singular (@widman2014when, @nunberg2013data, for counterargument emphasizing the plurality of big data see @wilson2017big) and some authors do capitalize, we chose to match with the majority of big data related literature.
 This does not apply to direct citations where we preserve the original author's formulation.] remains hazy.
-The term is frequently used often without clarity, as there is no widely accepted definition to the date.
+The term is often used without clarity, as there is no widely accepted definition to the date.
 Perhaps the most systematic effort in this matter by @kitchin2014data (refined in @kitchin2016makes) summarizes the key properties attributed to big data.
 Kitchin critically evaluates these properties and goes on to assign them a relative importance in distinguishing big from "small" data.
 He also takes care to separate the concept in itself from accompanying social phenomena, hence he speaks of *ontological* characteristics.

 Kitchin's taxonomy provides a useful starting point for our thinking of big data from the cartographic standpoint, so let us list the ontological characteristics including some of the Kitchin's comments: